Edith Schippers: Political career

 In March 2017, she announced she would not return in a new cabinet.
 On 26 October 2017, she was succeeded by Hugo de Jonge.

 Schippers briefly returned to the political scene following the 2017 general election, when Speaker Khadija Arib appointed Schippers as the so-called informateur, whose role is to explore possible governing alliances.
 In February 2018, she was speculated as a possible successor to the recently resigned Minister of Foreign Affairs Halbe Zijlstra, but she expressed that she was not available for another ministership, wanting instead to spend more time with her daughter.

+Schippers was her party's lead candidate in the 2023 Senate election, and she won a seat.
+Under her leadership, the parliamentary group announced it would support the Dispersal Act, a bill intended to more fairly distribute asylum seekers across the Netherlands.
+Her party had voted against the bill in the House of Representatives, and party leader Dilan Yeşilgöz had tried to prevent its treatment in the Senate.
+Schippers stated that the political landscape had shifted since the House vote, citing a new majority supportive of measures to simultaneously reduce refugee arrivals.
+She was appointed CEO of pharmaceutical wholesaler Mosadex, effective 1 January 2025.
+Schippers stepped down from the Senate on 13 January, unable to combine both roles, and she was succeeded as parliamentary leader by Tanja Klip-Martin.

 Personal life

 Schippers is married to Sander Spijker, a project manager for P5COM who is specialised in profit improvement and cost reduction in the healthcare industry.
 They have one child, a daughter.